 What is Covered?

-In regards to providing their children with a well-rounded education, parents have enough to concern themselves with, and should seek to eliminate worrying about gaps in their children’s education.
+To provide their children with a well-rounded education, parents have much to concern themselves with.
+They should seek to eliminate worry about gaps in their children’s education.
 Following a packaged curriculum, or at least following the guidelines that educators have deemed important in a chemistry class, helps ensure that you cover all the basics of chemistry.

 Many science curriculums also cover the additional topics of polymers and plastics.
 There’s a lot to cover, but an entire year to accomplish all the goals you set forth for all the chemistry lessons you plan.

 Laboratory experiments are essential to the hands-on learning that solidifies chemistry topics.
 Any solid curriculum choice contain lab